 Best companion plants for ‘Prairie Twilight’

-If you want to add your Prairie Twilight to edge borders and other group plantings, be sure that you plant them with other plants that have similar needs and habits.
-Below are our suggestions for Prairie Twilight companion plants—these picks match the Prairie Twilight aesthetic and they are all perennials that love the same amount of sun.
+Want to add your Prairie Twilight to edge borders and other group plantings?
+Pair them with plants that have similar needs and habits.
+Below are our suggestions for Prairie Twilight companion plants.
+These picks match the Prairie Twilight aesthetic and they are all perennials that love the same amount of sun.

 How to care for ‘Prairie Twilight’